efimlosev/corpcolo/cabinetswitches/README.md

 # This Script should help you to configure cisco switches.

-It was test on cisco 2960series.
+It was tested on cisco 2960series.

 You have  install two  additional program: